piratejet/sesese/README.md

 Habit templates can now be managed directly in the app.
 Open the **Habits** tab to add, edit, or remove templates.
 All changes are stored locally on disk.

+## Reminders

+You can schedule a daily notification for any habit.
+When adding or editing a habit template, enable the *Reminder* section and choose a time.
+The first time a reminder is scheduled the app will request permission to send notifications.
+Reminders repeat every day at the selected time.

 ## Getting started